Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

   config = if config.services.cowsay.enable then {
 ```

-… and the reason why `lib.mkIf` doesn't have this problem is because `evalModules` pushes `mkIf` conditions to the "leaves" of the configuration tree, as if we had instead written this:
+… and the reason why `lib.mkIf` doesn't share the same problem is because `evalModules` pushes `mkIf` conditions to the "leaves" of the configuration tree, as if we had instead written this:

 ```nix
 { config, lib, pkgs, ... }: